GMaur/robot-advisor/README.md

 # Robot advisor

 A project to advise you with your [personal] finances.
-A part of GMaur Investments' Ideas
+A part of [Robot Advisor](https://github.com/RobotAdvisor) (GMaur's Investment Ideas)

 ## Scope